IacobIonut01/Gallery/README.md

     src='./screenshots/items/get-it-on-github.png'
     height="80" />](https://github.com/IacobIonut01/Gallery/releases/latest)

+## Support
+- Translate the project using the link from above
+- Donations:
+    - Use the links on the right side of the repo (Sponsor me)
+    - More options available in-app (Settings -> Donate)
 ## Frequent Questions
+- Why Google Play version is 'Paid'?
+    - It's just another way to support the project while getting back autmatic updates via Google Play
 - Why Android 11 is the minimum version required?
     - Some Media features and APIs require Android 11 as a minimum version [Trash feature, most APIs used in the app]
 - Will you support lower android versions?